A Distributed Computationally Aware Quantizer Design via Hyper Binning: Introduction

 The related work in the signal processing domain includes vector quantization and distributed estimation-based models.
 A vector quantization technique was proposed in \cite{padmanabhan1999partitioning}, where the feature space is partitioned via a hierarchical tree-based classifier such that the average entropy of the class distribution in the partitioned regions is minimized.
 In \cite{ribeiro2006bandwidthI}, conditions for efficiently quantizing scalar parameters were characterized and estimators that require transmitting just one bit per source that exhibits variance almost equal to the minimum variance estimator based on unquantized observations were proposed.
-Max-Lloyd algorithm, which is a Voronoi iteration method, was applied to vector quantization and pulse-code modulation \cite{max1960quantizing}, \cite{lloyd1982least}.
+Max-Lloyd algorithm, which is a Voronoi iteration method, was applied to vector quantization and pulse-code modulation \cite{max1960quantizing}.
 Vector quantization using linear hyperplanes was applied to distributed estimation in sensor networks in the presence of noise \cite{fang2009hyperplane}, and with resource constraints \cite{ribeiro2006bandwidthII}.
-In addition to the quantization-based approaches, the problem of detection and hypothesis testing have drawn significant attention not only in signal processing but also in information theory, see the schemes, e.g., a statistical support vector machine for universal detection \cite{huang2009statistical}, a mismatched detector for channel coding and hypothesis testing \cite{abbe2007finding}, or signal constellation design with maximal error exponent \cite{huang2004error}.
-There has recently been quite interesting work in traditional signal processing that minimize some distortion measure from the quantized measurements, e.g., hardware-limited quantization for achieving the minimum mean-squared error (MMSE) distortion \cite{shlezinger2019hardware} task-based quantization for recovering functions with special structures, e.g., quadratic functions using principle inertia components as in \cite{salamatian2019task}, sparse functions \cite{cohen2020distributed,cohen2019serial,cohen2019serial2}, and joint sampling and recovery of correlated sources \cite{shlezinger2019joint}.
+In addition to the quantization-based approaches, the problem of detection and hypothesis testing have drawn significant attention, see the schemes, e.g., a mismatched detector for channel coding and hypothesis testing \cite{abbe2007finding}, or signal constellation design with maximal error exponent \cite{huang2004error}.
+There has recently been quite interesting work in traditional signal processing that minimizes some distortion measure from the quantized measurements, e.g., hardware-limited quantization for achieving the minimum mean-squared error (MMSE) distortion \cite{shlezinger2019hardware}, task-based quantization for recovering functions with special structures, e.g., quadratic functions as in \cite{salamatian2019task}, and sparse functions \cite{cohen2019serial2}.